A DEI Calendar Is Your Secret Weapon for a Stronger Workplace

 It reduces friction.

 Inclusion does not happen by accident.
-It is built through systems, planning, and intentional visibility.
+Instead, organizations build it through systems, planning, and intentional visibility.

 If your organization is serious about creating a workplace where diversity is recognized as strength, a structured DEI calendar is one of the simplest and most effective tools you can implement.